The Best College Payment Methods: From Savings to Scholarships

-Here are some tips that can help you make intelligent decisions about 529 plans:
+Here are some tips that can help you make intelligent decisions about 529 plans.

-- Match the product with your time frame.
-Since college savings tend to build up as your child approaches college age, as a general rule they should be more conservatively invested than longer-term savings, such as retirement savings.
+Since college savings tend to build up as your child approaches college age, as a general rule, they should be more conservatively invested than longer-term savings, such as retirement savings.
 In particular, you should downshift investment risk as the time to draw on the funds approaches.

-- Measure the cost against the tax advantage.
 529 plans are just one possible way to save for college.
-The tax advantage is nice, as long as it isn’t offset by excessive fees and limitations on your investment options.
+The tax advantage is nice as long as it isn’t offset by excessive fees and limitations on your investment options.
 In short, make sure you are getting quality investment choices at a reasonable price.